DsosaH/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-First, we need to install and enable IIS on Windows and <b>make sure that CGI and Common HTTP Features are enabled.</b>
+First, we need to install and enable IIS on Windows and <b>make sure that CGI and Common HTTP Features are enabled.</b><br>
-In order to do this, we need to access "Windows Features" by following the next route: <ins>Control Panel -> Programs -> Programs and Features - > Turn Windows features on or off. </ins>
+In order to do this, we need to access "Windows Features" by following the next route:<br> <ins>Control Panel -> Programs -> Programs and Features - > Turn Windows features on or off. </ins>
 </p>
 <p>